This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Ireland.

 Does the authority cooperate with antitrust authorities in other jurisdictions?

 The CCPC cooperates with competition agencies in other jurisdictions.
 The CCPC is a member of the International Competition Network (“ICN”) and the European Competition Network (“ECN”).
 The ECN facilitates cooperation in the consistent application of EU competition rules through arrangements for information sharing, assistance and consultation.

 The CCPC notification form requires notifying parties to state whether the transaction is subject to review by any other competition or regulatory agency.
-If the transaction has been notified to another agency, the parties can expect the CCPC to contact each other.
+If the transaction has been notified to another agency, the parties can expect the CCPC and the other agency to contact each other.
 The CCPC's practice is to seek a waiver from the parties in respect of the exchange of information if it intends to contact a merger control authority in another jurisdiction.

-In determining the scope of divestitures, the CCPC approach follows closely that of the European Commission, in seeking to ensure that the divested business constitutes a viable standalone business that, if acquired by an appropriate purchaser, would have both the means and incentive to compete with the merged parties on a long-term basis (Premier Foods/RHM).
+In determining the scope of divestitures, the CCPC approach follows closely that of the European Commission, in seeking to ensure that the divested business constitutes a viable standalone business that, if acquired by an appropriate purchaser, would have both the means and incentive to compete with the merged parties on a long-term basis (for example, Premier Foods/RHM).
 The CCPC has not laid down any specific criteria by which it would assess a suitable purchaser, although the purchaser would need to demonstrate that it had the resources and capability of running the divestment business on a long-term basis.
-Similarly, while the CCPC has not adopted any general policy in relation to upfront buyers, it has previously required parties to suspend closing a transaction until an agreement with an approved purchaser for the divestment business was in place (Communicorp/SRH).
+Similarly, while the CCPC has not adopted any general policy in relation to upfront buyers, it has previously required parties to suspend closing a transaction until an agreement with an approved purchaser for the divestment business was in place (for example, Communicorp/SRH).

 What procedure applies in the event that remedies are required in order to secure clearance?